5K Relationship breakdown and re-partnering

 This presentation will conclude with insights gained from working with Family Treehouse clients, including the possibility of: deeper levels of engagement with adolescents; earlier identification of a young person’s individual psycho-social needs; inclusion and support for parents willing to acknowledge oppressive family practices and engage in restorative processes; more clarity in identifying the need for mental health support for either the adolescent or the parent; and a deepening understanding of the role of ‘parental presence’ in adolescents’ lives.
 We are keen to share and discuss the discoveries we have made over the past 6 years and look forward to hearing about further developments and contributions to this area of practice.

 After an early career in teaching, Janine returned to university in 2001 to improve her understanding of family systems, communication, and alternative dispute resolution.
 After completing two degrees and her national accreditation as a mediator, she pursued a career in alternative dispute resolution, including community sector work with families entrenched in post separation and divorce conflict.
 This work gave her the opportunity to consult with each family member, and understand their perspectives of family conflict.
 She developed her mediation skills in the private and public sector before returning to the community sector where she was a key consultant in the development and implementation of the Conflict Resolution Service’s new program, the Family Treehouse Program.
-She is currently team leader of this program, where she is challenged and delighted by the many opportunities she has to listen to teenagers, and support them in resolving their conflicts with their parents.
+She and her colleagues are all nationally accredited mediators who are challenged and delighted by the many opportunities they have to listen to young people and support them in resolving conflict with their parents.